esfandia/git-presentation/git-presentation.md

 - create a file you want to work on, using your favorite editor
 - what does `git status` say now?
 ![](http://www.vamers.com/wp-content/uploads/2013/09/Vamers-FIY-Ermahgerd-What-does-the-Fox-say-Ylvis-has-the-answer-Main-.jpg)

 ---
 # `git commit`
-- *commits* your changes, i.e. create a new version/snapshot in the repo
+- *commits* your changes, i.e. create a new version/snapshot in the repo using all the staged files.
 - try it.
 What happens?

 ---
 # `git add hello-world.txt`
 - Oops!
 You needed to *stage* your changes to commit first
 - type the above command
 - now what does the fo..
 I mean `git status` say?
+- `git add .` adds everything at once

 ---
 # `git commit`
 - now we're getting somewhere!
 - you are asked to enter a commit message.
 Keep it short but informative.
 You'll use these messages later to know what each snapshot was all about.
+- `git commit -m "message"` includes the message directly and skips the prompting part
+- `git commit -a` skips the staging part (at least for the files that you have added at least once previously)

 ---
 # `git log`